turnuphosting/varnish-cache-installation-on-WHM-and-cPanel-for-RHElL-based-Linux-version-8.x/README.md

 ## 🎛️ **INSTALLATION OPTIONS**

 The installer provides multiple installation modes to suit different needs:

+### ✅ Pre-flight Checklist
+- Run as `root` (or via `sudo`) on AlmaLinux/RHEL/CentOS-stream 8/9 with WHM installed
+- Ensure ports `80`, `443`, `8080`, `8443`, and `4443` can be reassigned; the installer will stop common listeners (Apache, nginx, Hitch, crowdsec-agent) automatically, but plan downtime if these services are in production
+- Confirm outbound HTTPS is allowed so Varnish packages and certificates can be downloaded
+- Optional: snapshot your server or back up `/etc/httpd`, `/etc/varnish`, and `/etc/hitch` if you want an easy rollback

 ### **1. 🚀 Automatic Installation (Zero Prompts)**
 Perfect for automated deployments and scripts: